What Does RV Hookups Mean?

 Potable Water Hose & RV Water Pressure Regulator

-A safe way to connect your camper to the water hookup is another absolute must have RV accessory.
+A safe connection to the water hookup is an essential RV accessory.

 See Also: 7 Important RV Park & Campground Tips For First Timers